 Anne Jaskot ’08 – Physics & Astronomy

-Jaskot recieved a bachelor’s degree in astrophysics and anthropology from the College before pursuing graduate studies at the University of Michigan.
+Jaskot recieved a bachelor’s in astrophysics and anthropology from the College before pursuing graduate studies at the University of Michigan.
 It was during this time that she began considering a future as a professor.
 “I really enjoy teaching, and I wanted to be at a place that valued teaching and took it seriously, and where all the professors were also significantly committed to that and interested in always having these discussions about how to improve your teaching, how to come up with ideas for new classes,” she said.

 Matthew Tokeshi – Political Science